naschorr/hawking/README.md

 - `\find [text]` - The bot will search its preloaded phrases for the one whose contents most closely matches [text], and will display that command's name.
 Note: requires the Phrases module.
 - `\random` - Plays a random phrase from the list of preloaded phrases.
 Note: requires the Phrases module.
 - `\music [options] [notes]` - Sings the [notes] aloud.
 See music.py's music() command docstring for more info about music structure.
 Note: requires the Music module.
+- `\fortune` - Tells you your magic 8 ball fortune!
 - `\summon` - Summons the bot to join your voice channel.
 - `\help` - Show the help screen.